lobsteropteryx/blog/content/post/mobbing.md

 case.

-We were already tracking our throughput (from the time a pair started the work until it was usable in production), as well as our defect rate, so I pulled a few months of historical data on those two metrics to server as a baseline.
+We were already tracking our throughput (from the time a pair started the work until it was usable in production), as well as our defect rate, so we pulled a few months of historical data on those two metrics to server as a baseline.
 Then the team talked through some of Woody's suggestions and techniques, and we pulled our first card as a mob just before Haloween!